Frequently Asked Questions

-Why did CHI St. Joseph Health and Texas A&M University partner?
+Why did CHI St. Joseph Health and Texas A&M Health Science Center partner?

 CHI St. Joseph Health and Texas A&M Health Science Centerhave collaborated about the health and wellness of the Brazos Valley area for over 20 years.
 The two organizations share similar values around improving the health and quality of life of the communities they serve through research, education and innovation in healthcare.
 In 2017, we began discussions with Texas A&M University about how to fundamentally improve the manner in which healthcare is being delivered in the Brazos Valley area.
 We have developed a detailed and actionable plan to fulfill this mission